whitneyburton/portfolios/students/1606-back/ben-pepper/M2-portfolio.md

 Ben was a great team member.
 He has great perseverance and doesn’t fear asking questions when things aren’t totally clear.
 He has a very professional work manner, and always delivers things on time.
 Even when he needed to do something else it never affected his deliverables.
 On a personal level, Ben was very friendly and low stress throughout.
 The one area of improvement that stood out to me is being more careful about pushing to master.
 It wasn’t a common thing, and a little more mindfulness would probably go very far.
 -Jean Joeris

+It was great to work with Ben again on a group project.
+Anything that he takes on, he dives deep into and learns everything about it that he can.
+He was always willing to go the extra mile as well whenever we split up work.
+Also, he never shies away from learning something new.
+The recommendation I would give is one that I have given before, and I do think Ben is getting better at this, is to just not be as hard on himself as he is sometimes.
+He is a very good programmer and sometimes I wish he could see it himself.
+But other than that, he was again a great partner on another successful project.
+-Nate Anderson

 ### Playing a Part